 FAQ

-Drifters like the Stokes and iSLDMB can be deployed quickly from boats or aircraft, and their GPS and seasurface temperature sensors provide accurate realtime data via Iridium communications.
+Drifter buoys like the MetOcean Telematics' Stokes Drifter can be deployed quickly from boats or aircraft, and their GPS and sea‑surface temperature sensors provide accurate real‑time data via Iridium communications.
 For pollution monitoring, their precise position data help forecast where oil, flotsam or other pollutants will move.

-CTD’s which stands for temperature and depth allows researchers to derive salinity, density and sound velocity for water masses.
-Multiparameter loggers build on this foundation by adding sensors for dissolved gases, pH, chlorophyll, turbidity and other optical parameters.
-These compact, lowpower instruments can be deployed on gliders, AUVs or moorings and provide accuratehighresolution data for oceanography, water quality monitoring and other marine science.
+CTD’s (conductivity, temperature and depth) allow researchers to derive salinity, density and sound velocity for water masses.
+These compact, low‑power instruments can be deployed on gliders, AUVs or moorings and provide accurate, high‑resolution data for oceanography, water quality monitoring and other marine science.

 Talk to one of our advisers